Switch to mobile version

 One Big Win is designed so that you only have to focus on the next Block, which never takes more than half an hour.
 There’s no need to “clear the decks” beforehand, or take time off.
 You add a Block or two to the stack whenever you can.

-More details and a full FAQ will come later, but I’ll clarify one thing now: you don’t need to know how to achieve your goal before beginning.
+Note that you don’t need to know how to achieve your goal before beginning.
 Finding and selecting methods is part of the course (and a necessary part of every goal) and some of your first Blocks will go toward that.
 I can’t teach you how to write a screenplay, but I can teach you how to find out and make a plan in minimal time.

 So often, we don’t take on projects we know would benefit us because we don’t know what they entail.
 Looking at them through the Block method lens, you know what basically all goals entail: some number of Blocks.
 Once you’ve made a few Blocks, you know you can always make another, and if you can make another, you can make ten or twenty or a hundred, and already we’re talking about some pretty big fortunes.